Harrison Law Office, P.C. Serving San Francisco

 Secure Your H-1B Visa in San Francisco with Harrison Law

-The United States offers several employment-based visas to allow foreign professionals from various backgrounds to further their careers in our country.
+The United States offers several employment-based visas for foreign professionals across a range of industries.
 Those in specialty occupations may qualify for an H-1B visa.
-These visas last for up to six years and are issued in increments of up to three years.
-H-1B visas are limited – only 65,000 are made available each fiscal year.
-With the complexity of the application process and the scarcity of offered visas, it’s important to recruit legal help for the process.
+These visas are issued in increments of up to three years, for an initial period of up to six years.
+H-1B visas are limited.
+Only 65,000 are made available each fiscal year.
+With a competitive application process and a hard cap on available visas, legal representation can make a meaningful difference in how your petition is prepared and presented.

-Trust Harrison Law Office, P.C. to help you secure a visa with our H-1B visa attorney.
+Trust Harrison Law Office to guide you through the process with our H-1B visa attorney.
 Call us at (415) 212-6817 or reach out to us online for more information.

 Understanding the H-1B Visa Annual Limitations

-The United States offers 65,000 H-1B visas every year in the “regular cap.”
-There are, however, an additional 20,000 visas available for applicants who have earned a master’s degree or higher from an American university.
-Professionals in this category are part of what is called the “advanced degree exemption.”
+The United States issues 65,000 H-1B visas each year under the regular cap.
+An additional 20,000 visas are available for applicants who have earned a master’s degree or higher from a U.S. institution.
+This category is known as the “advanced degree exemption.”

-Up to 6,800 visas of the 65,000 available in the regular cap are reserved for the H-1B1 program implementing the U.S.-Chile and U.S.-Singapore free trade agreements.
-Any unused visas in this group will become available for H-1B use the following year.
+Up to 6,800 visas from the regular cap are reserved for the H-1B1 program under the U.S.-Chile and U.S.-Singapore free trade agreements.
+Any unused visas in this allocation roll into the general H-1B pool the following year.

 Eligibility Criteria for H-1B Specialty Occupations

-Applicants must be filling a job that requires both:
+Applicants must be filling a role that requires both:

 • Attainment of at least a bachelor’s degree